citax/Motor_Driver_Arduino/README.md

 Arduino controlling motor driver with H bridge
 Also you can use 555 timer circuit.
 Circuit made with npn transistors.
 If you want to make better system you should to use mosfets for circuit.
-The circuit schematic and pcb folders will come soon.
+The circuit schematic and pcb files will come soon.